nienkedekker/fronteers-2017/readme.md

 ## Fronteers 2017
 My notes on [Fronteers 2017](https://fronteers.nl/congres/2017).
-Don't mind any spelling mistakes, and any potential misinterpretations are all mine :)
+Don't mind any spelling mistakes, and any misinterpretations are all mine :)

 ---